Kombucharita Punch. A refreshing summer cocktail recipe made with rum, tequila, and ginger kombucha!

 - 1 tablespoon blue agave syrup

-- 5-6 ounces ginger kombucha (I recommend and use GT’s gingerade)
+- 5-6 ounces ginger kombucha I recommend GT's Gingerade

 - Combine the raspberries and mint leaves in a cocktail shaker.
 Use a muddler to crush the berries and mint leaves together.
 Add the lime juice, tequila, rum, and agave syrup.
 Add fresh ice, cover, and shake until chilled.

-- I love to use blue agave syrup in cocktails, because it is less sweet than traditional sugar and easier than making simple syrup.
-If you do not have blue agave syrup, add simple syrup to taste!
+- I like to use blue agave syrup in cocktails, because it is less sweet than traditional sugar and easier than making simple syrup.
+If you do not have blue agave syrup, add simple syrup to taste or even a small spoonful of fine sugar.